Having Earned Her CompTIA A+, Entry-level Jobs Opened Up for This Graduate

 “I was one of only three participants to successfully pass both the CCENT and CCNA examinations— and I was the only woman,” she said.
 “I have completed all of the interview rounds for a network support engineer role and am hoping they will extend an offer.
 I believe the next five years will lead me into leadership opportunities within networking, as well as continuing to strengthen my skill set.”

 ‘The employment opportunities for me are endless’

-Regardless of whether she lands a job at Cisco Meraki, Nicole feels she has the knowledge, training and certifications she needs to pursue a long, rewarding and fulfilling career in Information Technology.
+Nicole did end up receiving an offer with Cisco Meraki.
+She feels she has the knowledge, training and certifications she needs to pursue a long, rewarding and fulfilling career in IT, wherever that may lead next.

 “IT-Ready Technical Support and National Able laid the pathway for me to successfully transition into IT,” she said.
 “It has been six months of aggressive studying and learning, to be sure.
 I am proud to have earned my CompTIA A+, CCENT and CCNA certifications, all in such a short period of time.
 The employment opportunities for me are endless, and I thank IT-Ready for laying that foundation.”

 From here, Nicole sees herself continuing to take advantage of learning opportunities as they arise.
 And she cares — a lot — about helping others break into information technology from their own currently unrewarding jobs.